Where to Stay in Lisbon - A Local’s Neighborhood Guide

 Where to stay

-The One Palácio da Anunciada — This luxury hotel feels like an oasis in the city, with its French-style gardens, large swimming pool, and a spa. $500 USD.
+The One Palácio da Anunciada — This luxury hotel feels like an oasis in the city, with its French-style gardens, large swimming pool, and a spa.
+Tough to beat if you have the budget for it. $200-400 USD.

-Casa do Barão - Fantastic boutique hotel with really excellent decor and a small, but lovely pool. $200-300 USD
+Casa do Barão - Fantastic boutique hotel with really excellent decor and a small, but lovely pool (usually has a 4-night minimum stay). $200-300 USD

 Vincci Baixa - Yet another excellent hotel from the Vincci group.
-Great location, small but well appointed rooms, decent breakfast, and good value. $200-300 USD.
+Great location, small but well appointed rooms, decent breakfast, and really good value for the area. $220 USD.

 Hotel Lis Baixa - Small hotel offering simple, but nice rooms in a central Baixa location. $150 USD.